AlecRosenbaum/smart_mirror/neural_net/README.md

 * `nn.py`: A training script for a neural net to be used with the hasy data.
 * `input_data.py`: a utility for reading the input HASYv2 data
+* `data_transform.py`: a utility used for expanding the data set to include digitally handwritten characters stored in "ujipen" format

 ## Why are we building a neural net?